T2LR-Net: An unrolling network learning transformed tensor low-rank prior for dynamic MR image reconstruction: Introduction

 The rest of this paper is organized as follows.
-Section \ref{background} introduces the notations and the generic dynamic MR image reconstruction models.
+Section \ref{background} introduces the preliminaries and the generic dynamic MR image reconstruction models.
 Section \ref{sec:methodology} describes the proposed method, and the experiments and results are shown in Section \ref{sec:experiments}.
 Discussion and conclusion are provided in Section \ref{discuss} and \ref{conclude}, respectively.
-The mathematic derivations of the TTNN and the transformed tensor singular value thresholding are given in the Appendix for the sake of brevity and concision.